Known For : Lake Naukuchiatal Boating, Naukuchiatal Bhimtal Lake

 Known For : Orchards Nathuakhan Mukteshwar

-Tucked away in the lap of Himalayas in Nainital district of Uttarakhand, Ramgarh boasts of unexplored natural beauty and old-world charm.
-It is perched at an elevation of 1789 meters above the sea level and is an idyllic spot of all you nature beaus.
+Tucked away in the lap of the Himalayas in the Nainital district, Ramgarh boasts of unexplored natural beauty and old-world charm.
 Blessed with impeccable views of snow-covered mountain peaks, Ramgarh is also called the "Fruit Bowl of Kumaon" because of the verdant orchards of apples, plums, peaches, and apricots.
-It was also a personal favorite of the renowned poet Rabindranath Tagore and social worker Narain Swamy.
-Once the cantonment of the British, Ramgarh stands apart in its exquisiteness, solitude and enticing beauty.

 Best Time: October to May